URI-ABD/cakes-paper/reviewer-response.md

 assumptions should be made clear in the intro and when giving the run time expressions.*

-TODO We agree that because the time complexity is highly depedent on the manifold structure of the data, this was insufficiently rigorous.
+We agree that because the time complexity is highly dependent on the manifold structure of the data, this was insufficiently rigorous.
 We have attempted to address this in a few ways.
-MORGAN TODO: to be addressed Wednesday.
-Changing to a theorem-style structure ...
-Also possible TODO: axe the 2.1.1 (?) description to avoid redundancy but include that we do NOT expect a balanced tree, and that's a good thing.
-Move the last section of 2.1.1 to the section on complexity analysis
+First, we added the condition "when the dataset has a manifold structure" to our statement about asymptotic complexity of entropy-scaling search in Section 1.2.
+Additionally, we added a paragraph to Section 1.2 justifying our approach to complexity analyses, and restated it in Section 2.2.2 and Section 2.2.5 before giving runtime expressions.

 *For example, line 215, does the cost of partitioning of O(n log(n)) depend on the tree being balanced?
 It is an important hypothesis because line 197 states